Open-CMSIS-Pack/devtools/docs/GUIDELINES.md

 ## Copyright Notice

-It is recommended that you include copyright notice on your work if it is possible to deter copyright infringement.
+It is **mandatory** that you include the copyright notice on your work.

 The aim of a copyright notice is to: